jchatel/quickmail-next-docs/quickmail-changelog.md

 # QuickMail Changelog

+## July 9, 2026

+### FIXES
+- Bulk assigning thousands of senders to a campaign was leading to an error
+- Adding new LinkedIn accounts via 2FA was leading to an error

 ## July 5, 2026

 ### FIXES
-- Reversed the order of the campaign lead progress bar.
+- Reversed the order of the campaign lead progress bar
-- Removed emojis from LinkedIn imports and fixed auto-capitalization for first and last names.
+- Removed emojis from LinkedIn imports and fixed auto-capitalization for first and last names

 ## July 2, 2026